Everything You need to know about Google Shopping Ads for ecommerce stores

 How do They work?
 (Shopping Ads)

-- Shopping product ads: they are created from the product data you send to Google Merchant Center.
+- Shopping product ads: created from the product data you send to Google Merchant Center.

-- Shopping catalog ads: they are created in Google Ads by grouping related products.
+- S. catalog ads: they are created in Google Ads by grouping related products.
 In this way, users can compare several products and click on the appropriate one.

 Where the ads appear

 - Google Shopping (in some countries)

 - G. search, along with search results (separate from text ads) and Google Images

 - Search partner from Google websites, including YouTube in some countries (if your campaign is set to include search partners)